pieterjandesmedt/vite-et-reves/content/captains-log/2019-11-15-santa-eulària-des-riu.md

 image: "IMG_4444.jpg"
 author: "Pieter Jan"
 gpx: "Navionics_archive_export 38.gpx"
-summary: "We visit the lovely town of Santa Eulària Des Riu and spend the night on the other side of the island."
+summary: "The Vite & Rêves crew visit the lovely town of Santa Eulària Des Riu and spend the night on the other side of the island."
 ---

 `From: Santa Eulària des Riu, Ibiza, Spain`<br/>